Google Tag Manager · GA4 Consulting

 Can you help if our tracking is already live?

-Yes—and that's usually where the most useful work happens.
+Yes — and that's usually where the most useful work happens.
 A second set of eyes catches things you've gone nose-blind to.

 One-time project or ongoing?

 Both.
 Some teams need a focused audit or implementation.
 Others want ongoing support so GTM doesn't become a permanent maintenance problem.
+I don't do standalone strategy work or ad management — it's all implementation and measurement.

 Do you train internal teams?

-Training is available—but it works best alongside a real implementation, not as a standalone workshop.
+Training is available — but it works best alongside a real implementation, not as a standalone workshop.

 Next step